 State Authorization Regarding Online and Distance Education

-Prospective and current students cannot enroll in or satisfy any component in a course, program, certificate, or degree that requires them to participate in an internship, field experience, or any activity that would physically occur on-the-ground in either Kentucky or North Carolina.
+Prospective and current students cannot enroll in or satisfy any component in a course, program, certificate, or degree that requires them to participate in an internship, field experience, or any activity that would physically occur on-the-ground in Kentucky.
+We will update this web site as soon as we become aware of changes in this restriction.

 Professional Licensure Disclosure